joycew-lz/Demultiplex/Assignment-the-first/Answers.md

             * hopped_R2.fq

     At the end, get a summary of:

-    * the number of read-pairs with properly matched indexes (per index-pair),
     * the number of read pairs with index-hopping observed,
     * the number of read-pairs with unknown index(es),
-    * the numbers for each possible pair of indexes (both swapped and dual matched).
+    * the numbers for each possible pair of indexes (both swapped and dual matched),
+    * the number of read-pairs with properly matched indexes (per index-pair).

 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 Done!